florianhartung/wasm-for-plugin-systems/work/sections/implementation.typ

 Plugins consist of individual Wasm components, which must implement this WIT definition.

 @runtime-plugin-loading shows the dataflow for how plugins are loaded into the editor.
-A plugin loader component reads the Wasm Component files and loads them into a Wasm runtime.
+A plugin loader reads the Wasm Component files and loads them into a Wasm runtime.
 The Wasm runtime contains objects such as the linear memory, tables or a stack for every Wasm module/component.
 While instantiating plugins, the plugin loader also makes sure that each plugin implements an interface according to the WIT definition.
-Finally, the Wasm runtime is stored in the core editor state, which is used by helix for providing access to the editor context from most points in the program.
+Finally, the Wasm runtime is stored in the core editor state, which is used by the Helix editor to provide access to the editor context from most points in the program.

 The design for allowing plugins to modify the core editor state and event hooks are rather straightforward.
 Modification of the core editor state works by exposing functions to the Wasm components by defining them as imports in the WIT definition.